Mechanical-Advantage/RomiTraining/Lesson13-DrivetrainRebuild.md

 public void resetGyro() {}
 ```

 5. The IO object will be passed into the subsystem as a constructor argument.
 Add an argument with the type `DrivetrainIO` and store it in the class so it can be accessed later.
-Be sure to pass in this argument anywhere in the code that `Drivetrain` is instantiated...
+Also be sure to pass in this argument anywhere that `Drivetrain` is instantiated...

 6. Look back at the code for the IO layer and review how we can retrieve **inputs** like encoders from the hardware.
 In `Drivetrain`, we'll need to instantiate an attribute with the type `DrivetrainIOInputs` to store this data.
 You should only ever create one instance of this class.